 GER is very common in the first year of life.
 If GER symptoms worsen or don’t improve by 18 months, ask the doctor to re-evaluate your baby.

-Symptoms may include: Spitting up or vomitingNot growing or gaining weightRefusal to feed or difficulty feedingIrritability or fussiness during or after feedingArching of back or other movements during or after feedingRegurgitation or bloody vomitBreathing problemsDifficulty swallowing
+Symptoms may include: Spitting up or vomitingNot growing or gaining weightRefusal to feed or difficulty feedingIrritability or fussiness during or after feedingArching of back or other movements during or after feedingRegurgitation or bloody vomitBreathing problems, including during sleep (sleep apnea)Difficulty swallowing

 or respiratory problems